Gtomika/aws-terraform-sample-app/README.md

 A list of improvements that I'm aware of, but had no time yet to implement
 them:

- - Provision load balancer and auto-scaling group instead of just plain EC2 instance.
+ - ~~Provision load balancer and auto-scaling group instead of just plain EC2 instance.~~ ✔
+ - Add caching solution: AWS ElastiCache
  - Use VPC endpoints to reach S3 and DynamoDB instead of connecting through the public internet.
+ - Don't associate public IP address to each EC2 instance.
+Find way how to be able to SSH into instances like that (bastion host?). **Requires point above to be fixed first!**
  - Set up staging environment, only having ``prod`` is not good practice.
  - Configure logging to send logs to some observability platform (find free alternative).
 Right now it is logging to local file and console.